ANIMATION PRODUCTION with ai

 Skilled animators and creatives are (and will) still be needed

-AI tools can and will allow for new creative options and increased efficiency, but the human touch and vision of a human creative will (I believe) be needed for a long time.
+AI tools can and will allow for new creative options and increased efficiency, but the human touch and vision of a human creative will (I believe) be needed for a long time, even if the exact ways it is done changes.

 Also, I think a new value will be placed on original artistic, animated content produced by hand.